-Vehicular Bridges and Highway Noise Barriers
+Wood Bridges and Highway Noise Barriers

 Wood was probably the first material used by humans to construct a bridge and is still widely used for short and medium spans.
 Timber’s strength, light weight, and energy-absorbing properties are key features desirable for bridge construction.
 Timber is capable of supporting short-term overloads without adverse effects.
 Contrary to popular belief, large wood members provide good fire resistance qualities that meet or exceed those of other materials in severe fire exposures.
 From an economic standpoint, wood is competitive with other materials on a first-cost basis and shows advantages when life cycle costs are compared.
-Timber bridge construction can occur in virtually any weather conditions, without detriment to the material.
+Timber bridge construction can occur in most weather conditions without detriment to the material.
 Wood is not damaged by continuous freezing and thawing and resists harmful effects of de-icing agents, which cause deterioration in other bridge materials.
 Timber bridges do not require special equipment for installation and can normally be constructed without highly skilled labor.
 They also present a natural and aesthetically pleasing appearance, particularly in natural surroundings.

 Glued-Laminated Timber Bridges